dremnik/dremnik/src/content/blog/2025/you-like-shadcn-right.md

 > You may change the color, peasant, but only through my narrow API, and only on the third full moon of a minor version release.
 And don't even think about writing a theme of your own.

-you can file issues, beg on your knees for `className`, wait for new props .. line up and hope the bureaucracy will have mercy on you.

 tweaking anything meaningful is bashing your head against the wall of someone else's choices — like entering a marriage where your partner didn't tell you they were $100k in debt when you signed the contract. oopsies.

 #### the age of reason